sootsim flow

 flow now has two jobs:

-• run an existing YAML flow against the current bridge session by default
+• run an existing YAML flow against the current sim by default

 • manage an ephemeral draft while you drive the app through inspect